Norwich: 20th century

 In the early 20th century, Norwich still had several major manufacturing industries.
-Among them were the large-scale and bespoke manufacture of shoes (for example the Start-rite and Van Dal brands, Bowhill & Elliott and Cheney & Sons Ltd respectively), clothing, joinery (including the cabinet makers and furniture retailer Arthur Brett and Sons, which continues in business in the 21st century), structural engineering, and aircraft design and manufacture.
+Among them were the large-scale and bespoke manufacture of shoes (for example the Start-rite and Van Dal brands, Bowhill & Elliott and Cheaney & Sons Ltd respectively), clothing, joinery (including the cabinet makers and furniture retailer Arthur Brett and Sons, which continues in business in the 21st century), structural engineering, and aircraft design and manufacture.
 Notable employers included Boulton & Paul, Barnards (iron founders and inventors of machine-produced wire netting), and the electrical engineers Laurence Scott and Electromotors.

 Norwich also has a long association with chocolate making, mainly through the local firm of Caley's, which began as a manufacturer and bottler of mineral water and later diversified into chocolate and Christmas crackers.
 The Caley's cracker-manufacturing business was taken over by Tom Smith in 1953, and the Norwich factory in Salhouse Road closed in 1998.
 Caley's was acquired by Mackintosh in the 1930s and merged with Rowntree's in 1969 to become Rowntree-Mackintosh.
 Finally, it was bought by Nestlé and closed in 1996, with all operations moving to York after a Norwich association of 120 years.
 The demolished factory stood where the Chapelfield development is now.
 Caley's chocolate has since reappeared as a brand in the city, though it is no longer made there.

 HMSO, once the official publishing and stationery arm of the British government and one of the largest print buyers, printers and suppliers of office equipment in the UK, moved most of its operations from London to Norwich in the 1970s.
 It occupied the purpose-built 1968 Sovereign House building, near Anglia Square, which in 2017 stood empty and due for demolition if a long-postponed redevelopment of Anglia Square went ahead.

 Jarrolds department store has been based in Norwich since 1823.

 Jarrolds, established in 1810, was a nationally well-known printer and publisher.
 In 2004, after nearly 200 years, the printing and publishing businesses were sold.
 Today, the company remains privately owned and the Jarrold name is best recognised as being that of Norwich's only independent department store.
 The company is also active in property development in Norwich and has a business training division.